Licensing Guides

 On-the-Job Experience: While on the job, you will need to have good customer service skills, be detail-oriented, have mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Kentucky Plumbing Licensing Exam Details
+Kentucky Plumbing Contractor Licensing Exam Details

 The State Plumbing Examining Committee designs the exam requirements.
 All examinations include: